 form, but if required to do so, it is necessary to have a TIN).
 See TIN information below.
 We will update this page with the latest official information when it becomes available.
 Until such time, each Expat will need to make their own decision as to whether to apply for a TIN at this time. |

 Note: The main Revenue Department has not provided guidance to their local offices.
 Reports vary, but apparently some of these Offices are not accepting application unless one has a work permit.
-At a recent (November 2024) meeting, one member announced they had obtained their TIN at the local Revenue Office.
+At a meeting in November 2024, one member announced they had obtained their TIN at their local Revenue Office.
 He said you will need someone who can read and speak Thai to help complete the application.
 Further, it took only about 15 minutes to obtain his TIN.
-We will appreciate receiving more reports on success or failure in obtaining a TIN from a local office - email your experience to info@pcec.club.
-There are at least two companies with tax professionals on staff that will obtain a TIN for a fee.
-Both note that currently it takes about 3 weeks from date of application until receipt of the TIN.
-One of our members used the services of Anglo Siam Legal, Pattaya, and was charged a fee of 3,252 baht.
-Contact: Info@anglosiamlegal.com.
-Click here for their article in The Pattaya News about the the Expat Thai income tax issues.
-Please note that one item in the article might be misconstrued:
+We received the following report on December 13, 2024 from a fellow Expat on their experience when they went to obtain a TIN from the Jomtien Revenue Office:

 |